Diego Luna: Acting

 In the early 2010s, Luna co-starred in the Will Ferrell Spanish-language comedy Casa de mi Padre (2012) and appeared in the action films Contraband and Elysium.
-He appeared opposite Katy Perry in her music video for "The One That Got Away;" as of 2022, the music video has nearly 1 billion views on YouTube.
+He appeared opposite Katy Perry in her music video for "The One That Got Away;" as of 2024, the music video has over 1 billion views on YouTube.
 He starred in the animated musical comedy The Book of Life (2014) whose soundtrack charted in numerous countries.
 In 2015, the pilot episode of the Amazon Studios series Casanova, in which Luna stars as Giacomo Casanova.
 The show was not picked up to series.

 In August 2015, it was announced that Luna was part of the cast of what was then known as Star Wars: Rogue One.
 Rogue One: A Star Wars Story premiered in 2016, and his portrayal of Cassian Andor, a captain and intelligence officer of the Rebel Alliance, brought him international attention.
-He reprised the role in Andor (2022–present), the Disney+ series centered around the character.
+He reprised the role in Andor (2022–2025), the Disney+ series centered around the character.
 The show was originally announced in 2018 but production was delayed until November 2020 by the development process and the COVID-19 pandemic.
-A second and final season began production in Fall 2022 and is expected to wrap in August 2023; the season will be released in 2024.
+A second and final season began production in Fall 2022 and was expected to wrap up filming in August 2023, however, it was delayed because of the 2023 SAG-AFTRA strike.
+The second season wrapped in February 2024 and began its release in April, 2025.
 Luna is an executive producer of the series.

 In 2017, it was announced that he would star in a Scarface remake; however, the film went through multiple rewrites and directorial changes in the following years, losing Luna as the lead in the process.

 Luna starred as Mexican drug cartel leader Miguel Ángel Félix Gallardo in the Netflix series Narcos: Mexico, which premiered in November 2018.
 He appeared in the first two seasons of the show.
 Film roles around this time included ensemble roles in the auteur films If Beale Street Could Talk (2018) and A Rainy Day in New York (2019), and a starring role in the 2020 indie drama Wander Darkly.
 Luna had a number of voice acting roles in children's animation, including the 2022 box office hit DC League of Super-Pets; notably, he is part of every installment of Guillermo del Toro's Tales of Arcadia television franchise: Trollhunters (2016), 3Below (2018), Wizards (2020) and the film Trollhunters: Rise of the Titans (2021).

+In 2024, he again, starred alongside close friend and frequent collaborator Gael Garcia Bernal, in the Hulu Original miniseries, La Máquina, as the eponymous character's long time friend and manager, Andronico "Andy" Lujan.
+He received a Golden Globe nomination for Best Performance by a Male Actor in a Supporting Role on Television in 2025 for his performance in the series.